-The Educational Equity coordinator has the primary responsibility for ensuring the College’s timely response to reports of sexual harassment and sexual misconduct, monitoring investigations into such reports, and developing and implementing policies and procedures related to these matters.
-In addition, the Educational Equity coordinator oversees the College’s Section 504 Grievance procedure.
+The Director of Educational Equity has the primary responsibility for ensuring the College’s timely response to reports of sexual harassment and sexual misconduct, monitoring investigations into such reports, and developing and implementing policies and procedures related to these matters.
+In addition, the Director of Educational Equity oversees the College’s Section 504 Grievance procedure.

 The Educational Equity coordinator is responsible for leading the College’s education initiatives and prevention programs regarding sexual harassment and sexual misconduct.
 The Educational Equity coordinator ensures that such programs are conducted in compliance with Title IX of the Education Amendments of the 1972 Civil Rights Act (Title IX), the Violence Against Women Act Reauthorization of 2012 (VAWA), other federal and state legislation and regulations, and reflect best practices in the higher education community.